AU-Avengers/docs.toum.gg/docs/roles/crewmate/investigative/Mystic.md

 | Option         |               Description                |  Type   | Default |  Range  |
 | -------------- | :--------------------------------------: | :-----: | :-----: | :-----: |
 | Arrow Duration | How long a dead body arrow is shown for. | Seconds |  0.05s  | 0s - 1s |

+### Strategy Guide

+As the Mystic, you can just relax and wait for the deaths to happen.